CASE STUDY

 When researching the topic, you’ll definitely come across iBeacons.
 These are simply BLE-based beacons from Apple.
 There are some technical differences but those are irrelevant to us now.

 Basically, when users’ devices get into a beacon’s range, they do what beacons ask them to, meaning you can easily use them for business purposes.
+For beacon-enabled solutions, it’s worth analyzing the advantages of ANT or Bluetooth to determine the most efficient protocol for specific gym automation tasks.

 Bluetooth Low Energy can also offer businesses gym management support over an iOS or Android app, web application, etc.